Best cycling glasses to protect and shade your eyes in 2026

 Protect your eyes from wind, sun and grit with our pick of the best bargain cycling glasses

-The best cheap cycling sunglasses protect your eyes from UV, wind, grit and flies while stopping you squinting into the sun.
+The best cheap cycling sunglasses protect your eyes from UV, wind, grit and flies while stopping you squinting into the sun without costing as much as the best triathlon glasses.

 Especially clever lenses can also adapt specifically to certain environments, helping you see more clearly on cloudy days, and keep your focus on any potential dangers when it’s especially bright.

-The best triathlon sunglasses can be expensive, so we’ve put together our picks of the best cheap cycling glasses that are well worth your consideration and hard-earned cash.
+Triathlon can be an expensive sport, so we’ve put together our picks of the best cheap cycling glasses that are well worth your consideration and hard-earned cash.

 We’ve also rounded up the best running sunglasses to keep your eyes protected.